luphysics/PyMODA/packages/biphaseWavPython/for_testing/readme.txt

 Verify that a Linux version of Python 2.7, 3.5, 3.6, and/or 3.7 is installed.

-2. Installing the bispecWavNew Package
+2. Installing the biphaseWavPython Package

-A. Change to the directory that contains the file setup.py and the subdirectory bispecWavNew.
+A. Change to the directory that contains the file setup.py and the subdirectory biphaseWavPython.
 If you do not have write permissions, copy all its contents to a temporary location and change to that directory.

 B. Execute the command: